 The National Curriculum is a set of subjects and standards used by primary and secondary schools so that children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.

 Other types of school, like academies and private schools, don't have to follow the National Curriculum but still have standards they have to meet.
 If your child attends an academy and you have any concerns or questions about the curriculum, please contact the academy directly.

-Our Education Travel Policy sets out how we, as the local authority, have interpreted our duty with regard to the relevant legislation for home to school travel and transport guidance.
+Our Education Travel Policy sets out how we have interpreted our duty within the relevant legislation for home to school travel and transport guidance.
 The arrangements apply to pupils and students who live in Somerset or who are deemed to be our responsibility, and apply to travel arrangements at the beginning and end of the school day (and not to travel between educational establishments during the school day).

 Here are links to our Transport Policy and Strategy.

-For Education Transport for Pupils who need special arrangements there is more information provided by Transporting Somerset
+For Education Transport for pupils who need special arrangements Transporting Somerset provide more information.

 Somerset's Accessibility Strategy and Schools Access Initiative

 We are driven to make accessibility easier in all of our provision.
 With this in mind, we have produced the Accessibility Strategy